IamIremIdil/Github-Dashboard/README.md

 *   [ ] Incorporate sentiment analysis on commit messages.
 *   [ ] Deploy the entire pipeline on AWS/Azure cloud.

-## 📜 License

-Distributed under the MIT License.
-See `LICENSE` file for more information.

 ---
 [**⭐️ Give this repo a star if you found it useful!**]